jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 #Developing IBM Bluemix applications in Java with Eclipse and DevOps Services

-Last modified: 10 October 2014
+Last modified: 10 December 2014

 This tutorial shows you how to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM DevOps Services and the Rational&reg; Team Concert client for Eclipse.
 Make sure that your IBM id is registered with [Bluemix](//bluemix.net).
 Log in to DevOps Services with your IBM id.